Luokung Technology Corp. Annou - GuruFocus.com

 PR Newswire

-BEIJING, July 26, 2022 /PRNewswire/ -- Luokung Technology Corp. (the "Company" or "Luokung") (NASDAQ: LKCO), today announced that it has entered into certain securities purchase agreements with certain institutional investors for a registered direct offering of $8 million of ordinary shares at a price of $0.30 per share.
-The Company will issue a total of 26,666,666 ordinary shares to the institutional investors.
-As part of the transaction, the Company will also issue to the investors warrants ("Warrants") for the purchase of up to 26,666,666 ordinary shares at an exercise price of $0.41 per share, which Warrants will have a term of five years from the date of issuance.
+BEIJING, July 28, 2022 /PRNewswire/ -- Luokung Technology Corp. (the "Company" or "Luokung") (NASDAQ: LKCO), today announced that on July 28, 2022, it closed its previously announced registered direct offering of (i) 26,666,667 ordinary shares and (ii) warrants to purchase 26,666,667 ordinary shares at a combined purchase price of $0.30.
+The gross proceeds to Luokung from this offering are approximately $8 million, before deducting placement agent fees and other estimated offering expenses.
+The warrants have an exercise price of $0.41 per share and expire five years from the date of issuance.

-The net proceeds from this offering will be used for working capital and general corporate purposes.
-The offering is expected to close on or about July 28, 2022, subject to the satisfaction of customary closing conditions.

 FT Global Capital, Inc. acted as the exclusive placement agent for the transaction.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy, and these securities cannot be sold in any state in which this offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of any such state.
-Any offer will be made only by means of the prospectus and accompanying prospectus supplement, forming a part of the effective registration statement.
+Any offer will be made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.

-For further details of this transaction, please see the Form 6-K to be filed with the SEC.

 About Luokung Technology Corp.